Comparing Shift Technologies (SFT) & The Competition

 |$169.27 million

-Shift Technologies’ rivals have higher revenue and earnings than Shift Technologies.
-Shift Technologies is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.
+Shift Technologies’ competitors have higher revenue and earnings than Shift Technologies.
+Shift Technologies is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.

 Insider and Institutional Ownership

 36.2% of Shift Technologies shares are owned by institutional investors.
 Comparatively, 55.0% of shares of all “Automotive dealers & gasoline service stations” companies are owned by institutional investors.
-10.5% of Shift Technologies shares are owned by company insiders.
-Comparatively, 18.5% of shares of all “Automotive dealers & gasoline service stations” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.
+10.5% of Shift Technologies shares are owned by insiders.
+Comparatively, 18.5% of shares of all “Automotive dealers & gasoline service stations” companies are owned by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.

-This table compares Shift Technologies and its rivals’ net margins, return on equity and return on assets.

 Summary

-Shift Technologies rivals beat Shift Technologies on 10 of the 13 factors compared.
+Shift Technologies competitors beat Shift Technologies on 10 of the 13 factors compared.

 Shift Technologies, Inc. provides end-to-end auto ecommerce platform for buying and selling of used cars.
 The company operates through two segments, Retail and Wholesale.
 It engages in the retail sale of used vehicles through its platform that enables mobile digital transaction, such as car searching, scheduling an on-demand test drive, and purchasing at home or at the preferred site of a test drive, as well as provides financing and services.
 The company also provides value added products, such as vehicle service contracts, guaranteed asset protection waiver coverage, prepaid maintenance plans, and appearance protection plan.
 In addition, it is involved in the sale of used vehicles through wholesale auctions or directly to a wholesaler.
 The company was founded in 2013 and is based in San Francisco, California.